dvdoug/behat-code-coverage/doc/index.rst

             password: your_password
           ...

-There are two alternate code coverage driver services.
-The "local" driver will only collect code coverage from the PHP instance running Behat.
+There are two code coverage driver services.
+The "local" driver will collect code coverage from the PHP instance running Behat.
 The "remote" driver will collect code coverage for the Symfony 2 application under test on a remote web server.